Welcome to Gamrie . . .

 “A popular vacation spot for more than a century, this coast offers “outstanding cliff scenery” and maintains “a strong community feeling.”
 Seasonal and year-round residents appear to live in relative harmony.
 Tourism keeps “pretty coastal villages” economically afloat as Scotland’s fishing industry declines.”

-Rough Guides 2016 have announced ‘Britain’s 30 Best Seaside Towns’ and Gardenstown reached 11th in the UK and 2nd in Scotland.
+Rough Guides – ‘Britain’s 30 Best Seaside Towns’ Gardenstown reached 11th in the UK and 2nd in Scotland.

 “Scotland’s northeast coast has a bleak, rugged quality, with a series of small fishing villages dotted along the miles of lonely beaches.
 The prettiest of the lot is Gardenstown, with stone cottages huddled around a wave-gnawed bay, and newer buildings clinging to the nearby cliffs.
 There’s little to do here beyond soaking up the solitude, taking a windswept stroll along the waterfront, and dropping into the small gallery and teashop down by the harbour.
 Pure bliss.”